 4. Cool baths — for the same reason we suggest the Noxema.

 And for everyone, drink plenty of water.
-Not the flavored stuff either, good old fashioned water to stay hydrated.
+Not the flavored stuff either, good old-fashioned water to stay hydrated.

 Eyeliner and Mascara

-Frankly as the temperatures approach 95 degrees and higher, these are the only two products I worry about running down my face.
-I won’t trust falsies as the higher the temp or the more I sweat; the adhesive takes vacation and the falsie comes right off.
+Frankly, as the temperatures approach 95 degrees and higher, these are the only two products I worry about running down my face.
+I won’t trust falsies as the higher the temp or the more I sweat; the adhesive takes a vacation and the falsie comes right off.
 It’s a little hard to flirt with one lash tilted sideways.

 L’Oreal Paris Voluminous Waterproof Mascara in Black Brown has been a standby for me since I was introduced to it in 2016.
 I have tried numerous products before and this was simply the best.
-It held up even when I got caught without and umbrella during one of those nice summer storms.
+It held up even when I got caught without an umbrella during one of those nice summer storms.

 This product can easily be found at your nearest Walgreens or CVS.
 It also comes in Black, but as I was told it is not as good as the Brown Black–this is something I have not tested so, you may discover it works for you.